trevorbaca/animales/animales/etc/to-do.md

 TO-DO
 =====

-1. Generate 107 music.ly files with (mlg).
-    Build 107 part.pdf files with (ppb).

-2. Add page footer to part-music.ly.
+1. Add page footer to part-music.ly.

-3. Set repeat-tie-into on string parts at start of A2.
+2. Set repeat-tie-into on string parts at start of A2.

-4. Apply score template defaults to trombones, percussion, contrabasses in A2.
+3. Apply score template defaults to trombones, percussion, contrabasses in A2.
     Build tabloid score with trombones, percussion, contrabasses.
     Build trombone, percussion, contrabass parts by hand.
     Build empty piccolo part by hand.

-5. Teach (llm) to write measure count comment to layout.ly preamble.
+4. Teach (llm) to write measure count comment to layout.ly preamble.
     Add abjad.Path.get_measure_count() method.
     Teach (mli) to calculate total measure count.
     Teach (mli) to call (llm) and add measures when too few layout.ly measures.